-Move away from your daily work life balance
+Move away from your daily work-life balance.

-Make your entertainment less dependent on internet
+Make your entertainment less dependent on the internet.

-When did you last feel you took a real break?
+Don't be in work mode 24 ghanta.When did you last take a real break?
 Be unavailable at post-work hours when you do not want to be reached by your boss or clients.
-Owing to devices, we carry our work with us all the time, not just literally, but also mentally.
+Owing to devices, we carry our work with us all the time, not just literally but also mentally.
 Simply, this translates into constant unbroken work stress.
 Switch off your work email or phone number once you're off work to get a psychological sense of having done your job for the day and let your hair down.
 Next morning, start afresh.

 Do your Digital Intermittent Fasting